-Postgraduate research at LICA is supervised by internationally renowned, interdisciplinary and disciplinary specific staff, from design, film, fine art and theatre.
+Postgraduate research at LICA is supervised by internationally renowned, interdisciplinary and disciplinary specific staff, from design, film, fine art, architecture, and theatre.
 Our research creates, examines and responds to new thinking in the arts and design sphere with a number of PhD’s creating publicly engaged, vibrant and ambitious work.

 Postgraduate students participate in sites of rigorous experimentation and are encouraged to develop research through processes of making, thinking, writing, analysis and speculative study.

 As an interdisciplinary Arts Institute we encourage PhDs to reach out to different researchers in our community and develop mentors to support them throughout the development of their postgraduate career.

 We also have established relationships across the North West of England with a variety of Art and Design organisations allowing us to support the development of residency programs or in house work experience, ensuring expert skills development for future careers in the Arts and Design.

 Finally, LICA has three incredibly strong research collectives: Imagination, Cultures, and Practices.
 PhD students are encouraged to become members of these research hubs which create spaces and opportunities for collaboration on projects, funded research and campus based research activities.